-Phone sets are often sold for less than cost in connection with promotions to obtain new subscribers with minimum commitment periods.
-Such loss on the sale of equipment is only recorded when the sale occurs as they are sold as part of a profitable service agreement with the customer and if the normal resale value is higher than the cost of the phone set.
+Phone sets are often sold for less than cost in connection with promotions to obtain new contracts with minimum commitment periods, as part of profitable service agreement.
 If the normal resale value is lower than costs, the difference is recognized as impairment immediately.